arpadroid/stylesheet-bundler/README.md

     /**
      * @property {string[]} patterns - A set of absolute glob file patterns to be used when looking for theme files in other directories.
      * It is passed via the ThemesBundler config.
-Refer to ThemesBundlerInterface patterns property for more information.
+Refer to ThemesBundlerConfigType patterns property for more information.
      */
     patterns?: string[];